 After the command is fully executed, check if the issue is solve.

-Suppose none of the above steps solved the problematic than.
+Suppose none of the above steps solved the problem than.
 It may mean that the contents of the WinX folder have been permanently corrupted or damaged.
 Let’s see how to replace the content to solve the problem.

 %USERPROFILE%\AppData\Local\Microsoft\Windows\WinX